mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-review-a-po.md

 ![](../../.gitbook/assets/How-to-review-a-PO-3.PNG)

-Once you have reviewed the PO and are ready to approve, click the green “Approve” button.
+Once you've reviewed the PO and are ready to approve, select **Approve**.

 ![](../../.gitbook/assets/How-to-review-a-PO-4.PNG)